Our Response to COVID-19

 All Jinko factories are presently operating in some capacity.
 In the U.S., the Jinko factory has been deemed an essential business supplying a critical infrastructure sector.

 Jinko announced on March 30 that it will donate 1 million face masks and other protective equipment to several countries affected by COVID-19.
 The first batch of face masks arrived in Florida in early April.
+Another batch of face masks was donated to the Navajo Nations in July.

 We are continuing to monitor the situation globally and will keep our customers and partners up to date.